Master of Clinical Science

-Clinical Nurse Consultant, Clinical Nurse Specialist, Clinical Scientist, Research Assistant, Research Manager, Researcher, Clinical Studies Coordinator
+Clinical Nurse Consultant, Clinical Nurse Specialist, Clinical Scientist, Research Manager, Clinical Studies Coordinator

 A Global Learning Experience is an integral component to your academic journey at The University of Adelaide.
 The university is committed to offering its students the opportunity to study overseas through a range of degrees offered via the Global Learning Office, including student exchange, study tours, short study degrees, internships and placements.
 There are many exciting opportunities in Europe, Asia, the Americas, Africa, and Oceania ranging from a few weeks to a full academic year.